-The CASPer test, the most recent addition to medical school applications, doesn’t assess your medical knowledge or even your ability to apply that knowledge.
-CASPer is designed to measure an applicant’s professionalism, ethical decision making, empathy, and communication skills.
-You may be wondering, if CASPer isn’t a test of your academics, how is the CASPer test scored?
+The Casper test, a major component of Altus Suite, doesn’t assess your medical knowledge or even your ability to apply that knowledge.
+Casper is designed to measure an applicant’s professionalism, ethical decision making, empathy, and communication skills.
+You may be wondering, if Casper isn’t a test of your academics, how is the Casper test scored?

-CASPer is made up of 12 sections.
-There are 8 video-based scenarios and 4 word-based scenarios.
-Each scenario comes with 3 questions.
-Each of the video-based scenarios are SJTs (Situational Judgment Tests), and the word-based scenarios are a blend of SJTs and behavioral descriptor questions.
+Each scenario comes with three questions.
+The scenarios are a mix of SJTs (Situational Judgment Tests) and behavioral descriptor questions.
 Generally, the scenarios are not based in a clinical setting.
 For example, you could be in a grocery store or at a party with friends.

 - Problem solving

 There’s a lot more to being a doctor than excelling at science.
 Patients need to be able to trust their doctor with a great deal of sensitive information, and they need to believe their doctor has their best interests at heart.
 If a patient doesn’t trust your judgment or advice, then you have failed in your role.
 A perfect 528 on the MCAT doesn’t effectively demonstrate an applicant’s ability to connect with patients in this way, which is why the Casper test was created.